-3. Myth: All whey protein products are basically the same.
+3. All whey protein products are basically the same.

 Fact: The way whey is processed can vary greatly by company and manufacturer.
 “There are different grades of purity and processing with whey,” Mentore notes.
 Looking for a clean line?
-Try the NSF Certified True Athlete brand.
+Try True Athlete, which is NSF Certified for Sport.

-4. Myth: Plant-based or other protein powders won’t give you the same results as whey.
+4. Plant-based or other protein powders won’t give you the same results as whey.

-Fact: While whey definitely has its benefits, plant-based protein sources are also good choices for vegans, vegetarians, or anyone with a dairy allergy.
-There are plenty of plant-based protein powders out there, too.
-And research published in Nutrition Journal found that both whey protein and rice protein, taken after resistance training, improved body composition and exercise performance.
+Fact: While whey definitely has its benefits, plant-based proteins are also good choices for vegans, vegetarians, or anyone with a dairy allergy.
+Research published in Nutrition Journal found that both whey protein and rice protein, taken after resistance training, improved body composition and exercise performance.